SeqWare/seqware/seqware-distribution/docs/site/content/docs/2a-installation-from-scratch.md

 ---

-This guide is useful if you want to install SeqWare from scratch on your local infrastructure.
-They are rather vague in sections and really are written for experienced Linux sysadmins.
+<p class="warning"><strong>Note:</strong> This guide is useful if you want to install SeqWare from scratch on your local infrastructure.
+Be warned, there are rather vague sections and this guide was really written as notes for setting up our VMs.
+It is geared towards experienced Linux sysadmins and we cannot guarentee this guide is always up to date. </p>

 If you just want to get started with SeqWare quickly please see [Installing the SeqWare VM](/docs/2-installation/#installing-with-a-local-vm) for instructions on downloading a VM that is ready for workflow development and testing.
+We also recommend this approach for production installs because you can connect easily these VMs to a real cluster.

 <!-- For the previous version of these directions please see [[Creating a SeqWare VM v1]] and [[Creating a SeqWare VM v2]] and [[Upgrade SeqWare VM to Globus 5.2]] for information about upgrading to the latest version of Globus (this guide below is up-to-date). -->